 The use of external vendors introduces risks that aren’t present without the procurement activities.

-Chief among these is the description of the work normally called the statement of work or terms of reference.
+Chief among these is the description of the work, normally called the statement of work or terms of reference.
 Where does the contract work end?
 It is usually not possible to list every nail and screw to be used on the project.
 However, as much as it may seem hyper impulsive, there is no downside to listing every nail and screw if you can.
 The level of detail within the statement of work is enough only when the risk of potential misunderstandings is negated by the time and expense of writing it.

 Contract legal disagreements most often involve the interface between project and non-project work.
 These disagreements require resources (funds) to resolve that are not necessary for internal, non-procured work.
 Also, the judgments can sometimes be very high relative to the project cost.